Is Soylent Green Becoming Our Reality?

 Meanwhile, two companies—Cargill (American) and JBS (Brazilian)—control the majority of Canadian beef processing.
 When an importer recently applied for a supplemental permit to bring in beef priced lower than comparable U.S. product, the application was denied.
 The reason?
 The price was “too low.”
 The product wasn’t even from the United States.

-As Charlebois wrote in his November 2025 Substack post: “Does Ottawa actually want to keep beef prices high?
-If the goal were genuinely affordability, the government could issue supplemental permits when supply conditions justify them.
-It could restore a functioning advisory committee to ensure balanced input.
-It could provide clear and transparent criteria for permit decisions.
-Instead, legitimate requests are rejected, supply is restricted even when product is physically present in the country, and both processors and Ottawa benefit from elevated prices.”
+As Charlebois wrote in his November 2025 Substack post: Ottawa is not acting in the interest of Canadian consumers when it comes to beef pricing.
+Legitimate requests are rejected, supply is restricted even when product is physically present in the country, and both processors and Ottawa benefit from elevated prices.

 So the beef sits in bonded storage while Canadian consumers pay higher prices at the grocery store.
 The system isn’t designed to feed people affordably.
 It’s designed to protect incumbent players.